 No wait times: A healthcare appointment shouldn’t take all day.
 People are busy, and many wait until their symptoms are urgent before seeking care because they can’t take time away from other responsibilities.
 No wait times help ensure that health care can be incorporated into someone’s life — not take it over.

-Longer appointments: Whether in person or through telehealth services, longer appointment times give the patient and provider an opportunity to connect with their patients.
+Longer appointments: Whether in person or through telehealth or other virtual care services, longer appointment times give the patient and provider an opportunity to connect with their patients.
 This improves both the provider’s ability to diagnose issues and the patient’s confidence in the care provided.

 Primary care: The traditional healthcare model is expensive.
 High out-of-pocket costs prevent individuals from seeking out regular primary care, even when they need it.
 Your care center is a solution to that: it provides free and regular access to those primary care services that individuals need but usually try to avoid.